aazirani/guide_wizard/README.md

 ### Routes

-This file contains all the routes for your application.
+This file contains all the routes of the application.

 ```dart
 import 'package:flutter/material.dart';